 27 Jul Are Cubicles Back?
 Workplaces are Getting a Makeover

-The recent pandemic has radically changed people’s lives on a global scale, causing a staggering surge in unemployment, which at one point reached a startling 14.7% unemployment rate – the worst since the Great Depression.
+The new normal has certainly changed people’s mindset about work and office layouts — if there’s a point to come to the office, or if they have an office to even call a workplace.
+The pandemic caused staggering surge in unemployment, which at one point reached a startling 14.7% unemployment rate — the worst since the Great Depression.

 Redesigning the workplace

 These include checking on health hazards due to lengthened periods of building shutdowns like molds, pests, and contamination of water systems.
-Once companies establish office safety, they’d proceed to redesigning the workplace.
+The idea is to proceed with redesigning the workplace once companies can establish office safety.

 Here are some factors to consider for workplace redesigners based on CDC’s recommendations: